OctopusDeploy/blog/blog/2022-q3/k8s-training/17-online-boutique/index.md

   - Kubernetes Training
 ---

-This post is the 16th in our Kubernetes training series, providing DevOps engineers with an introduction to Docker, Kubernetes, and Octopus.
+This post is the 17th in our Kubernetes training series, providing DevOps engineers with an introduction to Docker, Kubernetes, and Octopus.

-This video demonstrates how to install an Ingress Controller and expose Services via Ingress resources.
+This video demonstrates how to import an existing complex microservice application into Octopus to provide independently deployable applications.

-<p style="text-align:center"><iframe src="https://fast.wistia.net/embed/iframe/3xssoy8h7y?videoFoam=true" title="16.
-Ingress and Ingress Controller Demo" allow="autoplay; fullscreen" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" msallowfullscreen width="640px" height="360px"></iframe></p>
+<p style="text-align:center"><iframe src="https://fast.wistia.net/embed/iframe/2662pwh511?videoFoam=true" title="17.
+Deploy Google's Online Boutique Microservice Stack in Octopus" allow="autoplay; fullscreen" allowtransparency="true" frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" msallowfullscreen width="640px" height="360px"></iframe></p>

 You can work through the series using the links below.